WHY and How to sign up for

 Due to the nature of the sport and our philosophy, no “cuts” will be made and thus no athletes will be denied the opportunity to participate and compete based upon the number of athletes.

-PROFILE OF AN IDEAL PARENT
+AN IDEAL PARENT

 1. Support your student athlete and attend as many contests as